amarante-codes/tulip-overview-and-dash/readme.md

 The Dashboard will be served files stored in a Google Cloud Storage bucket.
 This bucket will be public so the dashboard and other members of the community can interact with the Tulip dashboard data as desired.

 The bucket will be hyrdated by a data pump service that will be scheduled to create flow by pulling from data pipelines provided by Tulip or a third-party data provider.
+The default/fall back third-party data provider we deeloped the initial solution with is the Growth Vector API for eventual delivery model over stable custom endpoints.